Skip to content

 Verification of the remote instance

-Verification process of the Cosmian VM is performed using client CLI cosmian_vm which will check:
+The verification process of the Cosmian VM is performed using client CLI cosmian_vm, which will check:

 • IMA (Integrity Measurement Architecture) measurement log with the list of executable and configuration file’s hash digest, to be compared against the snapshot